-Later that week, my sister and I took a trip to Palo Alto to visit a family member in the hospital.
+Later that week, my sister and I drove to Palo Alto to visit a family member in the hospital.
 We stopped at a Walnut Creek Office Max, which unfortunately was all out of gift cards.
 My sister is very supportive of my manufactured spending activities and was willing to make multiple stops on the way, but it was important for us to get to our destination, so I decided to do the considerate thing and put all ms activities on hold until we made it to Palo Alto.

 During the drive, I did learn something invaluable from my sister – she showed me that the Google Maps app lets you essentially build a manufactured spending route.
 You enter a destination along with any stores you’re looking for on the way there (i.e. Walmart, CVS, Office Max).
 The app will then map out all the stores on the way to the destination, along with directions.

-She let me run the card as credit, which worked fine and she had no objections to the fact that my name wasn’t on it.
+She let me run the card as credit and she had no objections to the fact that my name wasn’t on it.
 After swiping the Alaska Visa for the remaining amount and showing it to her, she exclaimed, “You should have used this for the entire purchase so you could earn more miles!”
 I loved that for once the cashier was calling me out for not using a credit card for a gift card purchase.
 It was getting late, so CVS became the last stop on my manufactured spending route that day.

-When the technician later asked me to drop off my new laptop in Natomas so he could do some more troubleshooting, I figured I could stop by a few Walmart stores in the area.
-After dropping off the laptop and making two Walmart stops, I was informed it would take six more hours to recover all of my files.
+The technician later asked me to drop off my new laptop in Natomas so he could do some more troubleshooting.
+So I figured I could stop by a few Walmart stores in the area.
+After dropping off the laptop and making two Walmart stops, he told me it would take six more hours to recover all of my files.

 Subscribe to Blog via Email